ConnectEd Counselling and Consultancy logo

 About me as a person

 My top three character strengths are: Creativity, Humour and Perspective, and these summarise me perfectly!
 I love learning and thinking about things in a different way.
 I regularly have a ‘new thing’ that I’m into, whether that is learning about raising ducks, learning magic tricks, gardening or how to win at Fortnite.
 My closest people would describe me as curious and compassionate and someone whom they would come to for advice, a good cry or a belly laugh.
-I am so grateful and challenged by my family – my partner, our toddler and our cavoodle (who is by far the most troublesome of us all!) and learn a lot from their unique character and strengths.
+I am so grateful and challenged by my family – my partner, our daughter, our cavoodle (who is by far the most troublesome of us all!) and our ducks, and learn a lot from the (humans) unique character and strengths.

 About me as a psychologist